What skills does a manager need?

 It may serve you well to check these links out and gather any additional insights into this topic.

 Or do you want to simply become a great manager for either your own or an existing business or company?
 Are you looking to find the latest management concepts and skills but need to know the best places where to gain this knowledge?
-If this is you, the links below to online MBA rankings will provide the first steps to helping you find the best programs for your business education:
+If this is you, the Education section at this page provides the latest and best MBA rankings by educational institution or course as prepared by people like Forbes and the Financial Times.
+The links you will find there should provide the first steps to helping you find the best programs for your business education.